AdobeDocs/campaign-standard.de-DE/help/channels/using/configuring-landing-page.md

    ![](assets/lp_parameters_3_temp.png)

-Mit der Option **[!UICONTROL Unbekannte Besucher autorisieren]** können Sie auch jedem Besucher den Zugriff auf die Landingpage genehmigen.
+Sie können auch einem Besucher Zugriff auf die Landingpage gewähren, indem Sie die Option **[!UICONTROL Nicht-identifizierte Benutzer zulassen]** auswählen.

 <!--Use the URL parameters to identify the visitors, using the **[!UICONTROL Authorize visitor identification via URL parameters]** option: then you must choose the loading key and map the filter parameters with the parameters of the corresponding URL.-->